Computer-Aided-Validation-Laboratory/pyvale/docs/source/install/install_windows.rst

 .. code-block:: bash

-   git clone --recurse-submodules git@github.com:Computer-Aided-Validation-Laboratory/pyvale.git
+   git clone git@github.com:Computer-Aided-Validation-Laboratory/pyvale.git

 For this case it is normally easier to keep your virtual environment stored in the ``pyvale`` folder so create a virtual environment there first.
 Then, ensure you virtual environment is activated and run the following commmand from the ``pyvale`` folder:

 .. code-block:: bash

    pip install -e .
-   pip install -e .\dependencies\mooseherder

-This will create an editable/developer installation of ``pyvale`` and ``mooseherder``.
+This will create an editable/developer installation of ``pyvale``.